-New Mexico has modified the supportive housing program to include peer-delivered, pre-tenancy and tenancy support services to individuals with a Serious Mental Illness (SMI).
+New Mexico has modified the supportive housing program to include peer-delivered, pretenancy and tenancy support services to individuals with a Serious Mental Illness (SMI), who are homeless or precariously housed, and extremely low-income level.
 These services will expand on the basic housing support provided today through comprehensive community support services and will be delivered by peers in supportive housing programs associated with lead agencies.
 The addition of this service is intended to have a beneficial impact upon members by improving the integration of physical health and behavioral health services, improving treatment participation and outcomes as well as reducing unnecessary hospitalizations and inappropriate use of the emergency department.

-The Pre-Tenancy and Tenancy Supportive Housing Measures are as follows:
+In 2018 Pre-Tenancy and Tenancy Supportive Housing Measures were realigned and are as follows:

-- The number of months a member receives services through the Linkages Supportive Housing Program. - Members' choice of residency upon exiting the program. - Occurrences of hospitalization during the period a member is receiving services through the Linkages Supportive Housing Program.
+- The number of households served with a Linkages voucher and support services; - The number of months a member receives services through the Linkages Supportive Housing Program; and - Members' choice of residency upon exiting the program.